Continuing Qualification Requirements (CQR)

 CQR has three related components.
 First, R.T.s will assemble a professional profile that highlights achievements related to education, work, special skills and professional development.
-This important first step gives a big-picture look at how an R.T. has maintained qualifications since first becoming certified.
+This important first step gives a big-picture look at how an R.T. has maintained qualifications since first becoming certified and registered.
 Second, ARRT is developing a unique structured self-assessment process.
 It’s not a test – it’s different – particularly because it can’t be passed or failed.
-It’s a learning tool designed to evaluate strengths and weaknesses in knowledge and skills based on the qualifications expected of those becoming certified in the current year.
+It’s a learning tool designed to evaluate strengths and weaknesses in knowledge and skills based on the qualifications expected of those becoming certified and registered in the current year.
 Assessments will use the current content specifications based upon the most recent practice analysis.

 Through the self-assessment findings, participants may receive a customized list of “targeted” learning opportunities.
 These are learning-specific topics targeted to the identified knowledge areas.
 Completing continuing education activities in these identified areas is the third component of the CQR process.

 The CQR process is complementary to existing components of certification and registration requirements.
 CQR provides the opportunity to demonstrate that your knowledge and skills are up-to-date, helping you re-energize your passion and enjoyment of work and your connection to patients and healthcare.

 Because of accelerating advancements in technology and growing capabilities in the healthcare field, the idea of “Once certified, forever qualified” no longer meets the expectations of patients or the profession.
 Today, this is more accurately described as “Once certified, forever learning, evolving and developing as a qualified professional.”
 Continuous quality improvement is an expectation across all healthcare facilities, systems and professions.